atteeela/Be/README.md

 Expect(bogus, String, Number);
 ```

-Produces the following error if `value` is not a string or number:
+Produces the following error because `bogus` is not a string or number:

 ![Expects]
 (screenshot.png)